zsa/kontroll/README.md

 ## Development
 We developed Kontroll to showcase the Keymapp API and to provide a simple way to control your ZSA keyboard from the command line and scripts.

-If you wish to build your own client, you need to implement the Keymapp API using gRPC and the protobuf file [available here](proto/keymapp.proto).
+If you wish to build your own client, you need to implement the Keymapp API using gRPC.
+The protobuf file [available here](proto/keymapp.proto) describes all the remote call procedures and messages available.

-An example on how to implement each endpoint can be found in the [api.rs](src/api.rs) file.
+An example on how to implement each procedure calls can be found in the [api.rs](src/api.rs) file.